quantiom/Chess/README.md

 ### Features

 -   Logic implemented for all pieces
--   Shows possible moves in the GUI _(filters based on check detection, so you can't put yourself in check or not get yourself out of check)_
+-   Shows possible moves in the GUI _(filters based on check detection, so it only shows move which either get you out of check or don't put you in check)_
 -   Checkmate detection
 -   Check detection
 -   And more...